Faculty Manual

 Purchasing Policies

-Purchases of equipment and supplies should be initiated through your department/school office and processed on University Purchase Order forms.
+Purchases of equipment and supplies should be initiated through your department/college office and processed on University Purchase Order forms.
 These must be approved in advance by the department chair or school director and the dean of the college.
 Reimbursements for purchases made out of pocket may be refused.

 Religious Holidays